 The proposed action was developed by the BLM IDT in coordination with external requests from the permittee.
 The proposed action conforms to all Guidelines including providing periodic growing season rest to all areas of the allotment.
 In addition to AMP components discussed under Section 2.1, management below would be incorporated as part of the new Alvord AMP.
-While the entire AMP would become a term and condition of the Alvord Allotment grazing permit, only the components that are within the permittee's management ability would be the responsibility of the permittee.
+While the entire AMP will become a term and condition of the Alvord Allotment grazing permit, the BLM and the permittee will work collaboratively on implementation of the AMP.